Blog/Ultimate Guide to French Press Coffee for Businesses/Enhancing Patient Experience with French Press in Clinics | Busy Bean Coffee

 Step 2: Source Quality Coffee Beans

 The heart of great French press coffee is fresh, specialty-grade beans.
 Use a medium-to-dark roast with a coarse grind.
-We supply many clinics with our specialty bean supply pricing that includes training on proper grinding.
+For a reliable supply, consider a managed service like Busy Bean Coffee that includes specialty coffee beans at competitive pricing.
+We also provide training on proper grinding techniques.

 Step 3: Establish a Brew Routine